junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — Introduced in House
 - 2013-04-26 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-04-29 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2013-06-24 — Referred to the Subcommittee on Research and Technology.
+- 2013-06-28 — Committee Consideration and Mark-up Session Held.
+- 2013-06-28 — Ordered to be Reported by Voice Vote.
+- 2014-02-28 — Committee Consideration and Mark-up Session Held.
+- 2014-02-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-03-13 — Committee on Transportation discharged.
+- 2014-03-13 — Committee on Transportation discharged.
+- 2014-03-13 — Placed on the Union Calendar, Calendar No. 282.
+- 2014-03-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-380, Part I.
+- 2014-03-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-380, Part I.